 2018 Price per person in US$: $1141 with 2 people (subject to currency exchange fluctuations)

 Departures: Regular departures every day on request, October to April.
 (April departures may have some date restrictions based on logistical issues).

 Starting / Finishing Points The trip starts on day 1 at midday at your accommodation in Torres del Paine NP or Puerto Natales.
 The trip finishes on day 3 at your hotel in Puerto Natales approx. 6 PM.

 •Bilingual kayaking specialist guide (guide to client ratio 1:3)

-•Transfer on day 1 from your accommodation in Torres del Paine NP or Puerto Natales to the Serrano river, and transfer on day 3 from Puerto Natales dock to your hotel in town
+•Transfer on day 1 from your accommodation in Torres del Paine NP or Puerto Natales to the Grey Lake sector, and transfer on day 3 from Puerto Natales dock to your hotel in town

 •Complete kayaking gear